Restored Post 4: Machine Gun McGivern

 And a more recently-acquired article by Stan Nelson, an enthusiast best known for his article about the Sunday scabbard made for A.W.
 Brill of Austin TX:

-Likely his wife's death could be partially attributed to lead poisoning, too, as you will see her in photos and other images of him shooting.
+Likely Ed's wife's death could be at least partially attributed to lead poisoning, too, as you will see her in photos and other images of him shooting.
 She predeceased him.

 Read all about the evolution of today's gunleather during the 20th century in the second edition of my book, published 2022 and available at www.holstory.com .